treeorg/Fagus/CONTRIBUTING.md

    * If there are errors in the tests, or flake8 observes problems, you'll have to go back in the code and fix the problems.
 3. Repeat Step 1 and 2 until all the tests are green.
 4. Use `git cz c` to commit using commitizen.
    * If the pre-commit-checks fail, your commit is rejected and after fixing the issues you'd have to retype the commit-message.
-To not have that problem, do step 3 beforehand :wink:.
+To not have that problem, do step 3 beforehand.

 #### Releasing A New Fagus Package on PyPi
 1. Run `poetry version <major, minor or patch>`to increment the version number in poetry.